Ghudaiya/Corona-Data-Analyst-Project/README.md

 # Corona-Data-Analyst-Project
-Data exploration, cleaning and visualisation on the corona dataset
+Data exploration, cleaning and visualisation on the covid 19 dataset